benjamin3344/academic-kickstart/content/PROW.md

 url_slides = ""
 url_video = ""
 +++

-{{< figure library="1" src="fig3.png" title="The flexible beam driven by linear motors" >}}
+The mechanical structure of the 4-Dof robot arm is shown below:

-{{< figure library="1" src="fig4.png" title="The flexible beam driven by linear motor-solidworks model" >}}
+{{< figure library="1" src="fig5.png" title="The mechanical structure" >}}
-Some results are shown in the figures below.
-Requests for the whole paper and materials should be addressed to Bin Shi.
+The vertical line is drawing board.
+Animation and details are introduced in the pdf.